Glaucoma Treatment in Houston

 • Saturated fats - a diet high in saturated fats can lead to weight gain, which not only increases intraocular pressure but also cholesterol levels.

-• Trans fats - try to limit your consumption of trans fats because as they can also raise cholesterol levels
+• Trans fats - try to limit your consumption of trans fats because they can also raise cholesterol levels

 • Salt - make sure to consume salt sparingly, as increased blood pressure can indirectly lead to intraocular pressure.